roxiness/routify/README.md

 ...

 ```
-fileRouter takes the following options:
+fileRouter accepters the following parameters:

 ``appFile: path/to/App.svelte`` (defaults to ./src/App.svelte)